a-kwakye/a-kwakye.github.io/index.md

 ## About me

 I'm a Ph.D student at the [the Veeramah Lab](https://you.stonybrook.edu/veeramahlab/) at Stony Brook University.
-The primary topics we explore at the Veeramah Lab include medieval paleogenomics and evolutionary genomics.
-We analyze multiple temporal data to study evolution of various primates such as humans, and other vertebrates like the three-spined stickleback.
+I have a background in Biomedical Science.
+I obtained a master's degree from Florida Atlantic University and bachelor's in Medical Laboratory Technology from the prestigious Kwame Nkrumah University of Science and Technology (KNUST).
+I have previously conducted research into human diseases such as HIV/AIDS and Alzheimer's disease.
+During my master's degree for instance, I explored molecular processes that engendered the pathogenesis of Alzheimer's disease, and discovered that immediate-early genes could play major roles in the origin of this neurodegenerative disease.
+My current Ph.D. research focuses on mechanisms of local adaptation through standing genetic variation in the Threespine Stickleback model organism.
+In particular, I'm exploring the population mechanics underlying the assemblage of adaptive loci during local adaptation (as local adaptation results in a concentrated genomic architecture [ref](https://academic.oup.com/genetics/article/220/1/iyab134/6497714) to freshwater habitats by Threespine Stickleback.
+As well, I'm interested in identifying specific selective pressures and genes that drive local adaptation.

 ## Field of study
 Population genetics and molecular evolution

 ## Research interests
-Standing genetic variations, adaptive evolution, precision medicine.
+Standing genetic variation, local adaptation, precision medicine.

 ## Research focus
 My interest is to study adaptation through standing genetic variation in three-spined stickleback.
 The three-spined stickleback is an excellent model to study genetic phenonomena as adaptive evolution, genetic parallelism, contemporary evolution among others.
 Details of this model organism can be found in a recent [review](https://www.annualreviews.org/doi/full/10.1146/annurev-genom-111720-081402) from our lab.